The ‘sissy’ community displacing the voices of trans women

 - The sissy community overwhelmingly feels like a culture dominated by cis men (even if some of the people involved are actually trans woman at the start of their trans journey).
 Unfortunately, the more cis men are involved in a particular community, the more their voices become the voices people pay attention to - for example, gay men often dominate the voices and narratives of queer communities.
 And in this context, it feels to me like sissy culture pervasively involves cis men behaving as though they're trans women who can speak for trans women as a whole.

-The end result is that it feels like a bunch of cis men saying “Oh look, I'm not a Real Man™, so means I'm really a woman, which means I'm passive and submissive, and being submissive only involves weakness, never strength” - not as kink play, but for real.
+The end result is that it feels like a bunch of cis men saying “Oh look, I'm not a Real Man™, so I'm really a woman, which means I'm passive and submissive, and being submissive only involves weakness, never strength” - not as kink play, but for real.
 And the notion that being a woman inherently, necessarily, involves being “weak and passive and submissive” makes me furious.

-i'm not at all impressed that, having spent so many years fighting patriarchal politics and beliefs, alongside so many years fighting radfem[d] claims that trans women are 'really' just men who won't accept their 'feminine side'[e] and/or their homosexuality, i now have to deal with various amab people saying that they're a 'trans woman' because they're not Real Men but weak passive submissive creatures who need control and direction from Real Men.
+i'm not at all impressed that, having spent so many years fighting patriarchal politics and beliefs, alongside so many years fighting radfem[d] claims that trans women are 'really' just men who won't accept their 'feminine side'[e] and/or their homosexuality[f], i now have to deal with various amab people saying that they're a 'trans woman' because they're not Real Men but weak passive submissive creatures who need control and direction from Real Men.
 As i like to note:

 Being trans isn't about whether you fit the sexist gender roles and gender presentations that patriarchal society expects of the gender you were assigned at birth.
 Otherwise, cis women who are truck drivers, or who hate wearing dresses, would be ‘trans’.
 Being trans is about what gender you know yourself to be regardless of any other factors.

 It's been said to me that this sort of blurring - if not active conflation - of play politics and real-world politics is not what sissy kink is about.
 Okay; that certainly sounds perfectly plausible.
-But because i'm not part of the sissy community, i don't feel i have any basis on which to challenge this stuff - to say "Oh sissies don't actually agree with patriarchal sexist bullshit”, and i have to take the sissy community's culture at face value.
+But because i'm not part of the sissy community, i don't feel i have any basis on which to challenge this stuff - to say "Oh sissies don't actually agree with patriarchal sexist bullshit” - and i have to take the sissy community's culture at face value.
 And although i'm constantly encountering strongly-worded pieces by kinksters decrying people using ‘bdsm’ as an attempted cover for patriarchal bullshit, intimate partner abuse and violence, etc. i've rarely, if ever, encountered pieces from members of the sissy community saying “Oh ffs, no, this bullshit isn't what our culture is about.”

 i don't expect others to not engage in sissy play, or to not identify as a sissy.
 But i would like to suggest that the cis men engaging in sissy play be much more mindful of the impact that the sissy community's narratives might have on understandings of what it is to be trans, and on the lives of trans women who have to deal with misunderstanding, marginalisation and violence every day.